Dead Heroes Aren't Much Fun

 Casting Time: 10 minutes

-restored to full hit points, vigor, and health, with no negative levels (or
+Upon completion of the spell, the creature is immediately restored to full hit points, vigor, and health, with no negative levels (or Constitution damage) or prepared spells.

-someone who has been turned into an undead creature and then destroyed.
+You can revive someone killed by a death effect or someone who has been turned into an undead creature and then destroyed.

-Even true resurrection can't restore to life a
+Even true resurrection can't restore to life a creature who has died of old age.

-water and a diamond worth at least 5,000 gp.
+Material Components: A sprinkle of holy water and a diamond worth at least 5,000 gp.

 OPEN GAME LICENSE Version 1.0a